ox-it/mobileoxford-sencha/src/lib/sencha2_preview/docs/guides/class_system/README.md

         extend: 'Animal',

         applyName: function(newName, oldName) {
-            return confirm('Are you sure you want to change name to ' + newName + '?');
+            return confirm('Are you sure you want to change name to ' + newName + '?')? newName : oldName;
         }
     });

 We're just using the browser's built in confirm function, which opens a dialog asking the user the question and offering "Yes" and "No" as answers.
 The applier functions allow you to cancel the name change if you return false.
-As it happens the confirm function will return true or false depending on whether the user clicks Yes or No.
+As it happens the confirm function will return either new or old name depending on whether the user clicks Yes or No.

 If we make a new Bob and try to change his name, but then click No when prompted, his name won't change after all: